Food Standards Agency

 The Food Standards Agency is a non-ministerial government department of the Government of the United Kingdom.
 It is responsible for protecting public health in relation to food in England, Wales and Northern Ireland.
 It is led by a board appointed to act in the public interest.
-Its headquarters are in London, with offices in York, Birmingham, Wales and Northern Ireland.
-The agency had a national office in Scotland until the formation of Food Standards Scotland in April 2015.
+Its headquarters are in London, with offices in Birmingham, York, Cardiff and Belfast.
+Its counterpart in Scotland is Food Standards Scotland.